gopinathsjsu/individual-project-gthreehosmane/README.md

 10. If the file name is empty the program will be terminated.
 11. The output/error files will be generated in the same directory in which the project's src folder is present.
 12. Predefined category caps according to project description - Essentials: 3, Luxury: 4, and Misc: 6

+Project Details

+Design patterns used -

+1. Singleton - Singleton design pattern is used to implement the in-memory database.
+The in-memory database will always have single instance.
+The billing.java class calls a method of Singleton class to get the unique instance.
+2. Abstrct factory -  Abstrct factory pattern is used to implement the writing output/error messages to files.
+The ProcessOrderImpl class will decide which concrete class to call based on the error message or final price of the order.
+If error message is generated, TextFactoryImpl class will be called to write error message to OUTPUT.txt file.
+If final price message is generated, CSVFactoryImpl class will be called to order success message to OUTPUT.csv file.